-When Harriet Karr boarded a plane from Los Angeles to New York City more than 25 years ago, she was overcome by a profound feeling of loss.
-The successful Hollywood actress and screenwriter had just learned of the suicide of April Savino, a 19-year old homeless girl she had shadowed in Grand Central Terminal and on the streets of New York City for a new screenplay.
-Harriet had first traveled to New York to capture the dreams of this girl who struggled with addiction and street life.
-Now she was returning to New York to say her goodbyes.
+When Harriet Karr boarded a plane from Los Angeles to New York City more than 30 years ago, she was overcome by profound loss.
+The Hollywood screenwriter had just learned of the suicide of April Savino, a 19-year-old homeless girl she had shadowed in Grand Central Terminal for a new screenplay.
+Harriet had traveled to New York to capture the dreams of this girl, who struggled with addiction and poverty.
+Now, she was returning to say her goodbyes.

 While Harriet was on the plane, George McDonald sat in his tiny Single Room Occupancy unit, preparing April’s eulogy.
 Speaking on behalf of homeless people was a duty he met with increasing frequency in the late 1980s.
 And while the people George served sandwiches to in Grand Central Terminal for 700 consecutive nights appreciated the food, he knew what they really needed was a room and a job to pay for it.